 More followers = more reach, which means more potential leads and increased brand awareness.

-Is 50 new followers a week good?
+Is gaining 50 new followers per month “good”?
 For accounts starting with 100 followers, you bet!
-But for a more established page with 10,000 followers... not so much.
+But that might not be so impressive for a page with 50k+ followers.

 Tracking your follower growth rate allows you to set a clear goal as a percentage that scales as your follower count rises.
 This lets you see when your tactics are working so that you can keep doing the things that are producing results.